MauriceOConnell/MauriceOConnell.github.io/_pages/cv.md

 Education
 ======
-* PhD in Health Economics and Statistics, Graduate Entry Medical School, University of Limerick, 2019
+* PhD in Health Economics and Statistics, Graduate Entry Medical School, University of Limerick, 2014-2019
 * Postgraduate Diploma in Education.
-University College Cork, 2009
+University College Cork, 2008-2009
+* Institute & Faculty of Actuaries Examinations in the UK & Ireland, 2004-2008
-* BSc. in Financial & Actuarial Mathematics, Dublin City University, 2004
+* BSc. in Financial & Actuarial Mathematics, Dublin City University, 2000-2004

 Work experience
 ======